adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authconcepts.md

 * You want a simple placeholder for authentication in your mobile app while you are developing other code.
 * You are developing a traditional web app.

+!!! tip
-> If you are developing a single-page application (SPA), then client-flow is the more appropriate model for authentication.
+    If you are developing a single-page application (SPA), then client-flow is the more appropriate model for authentication.
 The SPA looks more like a mobile client than a traditional web app.
 In particular, you will be redirected away from your single page and returned to the app at a specific entry point, removing any context from the app.

 In the case of server-flow: